ipshitabhardwaj/Portfolio/README.md

-# 🤎 Ipshita Bhardwaj — Cozy Portfolio
+# 🤎 Ipshita Bhardwaj —Portfolio

 Welcome to my cozy little corner of the internet ✨
 This portfolio is a soft space where I showcase the projects I'm working on, the things I'm learning, and the warmth I want to bring to tech.